-Figure 4.17 The Java interface for a stack.
+Figure 4.17 The stack ADT.

-at position 0 in the array.
+The array-based stack implementation is essentially a simplified version of the array-based list.
+The only important design decision to be made is which end of the array should represent the top of the stack.
+One choice is to make the top be at position 0 in the array.
 In terms of list functions, all insert and remove operations would then be on the element in position 0.
 This implementation is inefficient, because now every push or pop operation will require that all elements currently in the stack be shifted one position in the array, for a cost of $\Theta(n)$ if there are n elements.
 The other choice is have the top element be at position n-1 when there are n elements in the stack.
 In other words, as elements are pushed onto the stack, they are appended to the tail of the list.
 Method pop removes the tail element.
 In this case, the cost for each push or pop operation is only $\Theta(1)$.